 Once a year the students of grades 4 and above go for adventure camps along with their classmates and teachers.
-Apart from academic learning, students must be equipped with life skills which prepare them to handle new situations as they arrive.
-In these camps students learn to work effectively towards the accomplishment of physically challenging goals and learn to push themselves for a common achievement.
+Apart from academic learning, students must be equipped with life skills that prepare them to handle new situations as they arrive.
+In these camps, students learn to work effectively towards the accomplishment of physically challenging goals and learn to push themselves for common achievement.
 The children come out wiser and more mature as members of the world.

 Academic learning in subjects is fortified by the field trips that subject teachers organize for their students.
-The primary purpose of field trips is to corroborate classroom learning by way of exposing them to real world application of the same.
+The primary purpose of field trips is to corroborate classroom learning by way of exposing them to real-world applications of the same.
 These trips also develop the understanding of the practical aspects that there might be for a concept learnt in a subject study.
-These trips are our endeavor to initiate well rounded individuals into the international community.
+These trips are our endeavour to initiate well-rounded individuals into the international community.

-In secondary, the student council election process involves announcement of eligibility criteria, nomination forms and presentations, campaigns and speeches, final voting followed by oath taking.
+In secondary, the student council election process involves the announcement of eligibility criteria, nomination forms and presentations, campaigns and speeches, final voting followed by oath-taking.

-Service is considered an integral part of the way we live as an active and caring member of the community, and involvement in service projects is of paramount importance.
+Service is considered an integral part of the way we live as active and caring members of the community, and involvement in service projects is of paramount importance.
 Students are encouraged to participate in service activities throughout their time at Prometheus School.
-We also support students who wish to pursue their own service interests if they feel that there is a need that’s not being met.
-Prometheus School strives to ensure that each and every student has many occasions during his or her time here to put others first and to help to solve problems faced by the community.
+We also support students who wish to pursue their service interests if they feel that there is a need that’s not being met.
+Prometheus School strives to ensure that every student has many occasions during his or her time here to put others first and to help to solve problems faced by the community.

 Model United Nations (MUN)